cedvdb/phone_numbers_parser/CONTRIBUTING.md

 # Contributing

-## Regenerate metadata
+## MetaData

-The metadata from [marmelroy/PhoneNumberKit](https://github.com/marmelroy/PhoneNumberKit) are used.
-That repo does a good job of keeping the Metadata from LibPhoneNumber up to date.
+phone_numbers_parser is using metadata from [Google's libphonenumber](https://github.com/googlei18n/libphonenumber).

-This is a 3 step process:
+We try to keep the metadata of phone_numbers_parser up to date and making sure you are running on the latest release will be sufficient for most apps.
+However, you can also update the metadata youself by following these 3 steps:

-1. Fetch/Generate LibPhoneNumber Metadata in JSON Format
+1. Download the XML file
 2. Process the Metadata
 3. Generate the Dart files

 ## 1. Copy phone number metadata

-Copy this file https://github.com/marmelroy/PhoneNumberKit/blob/master/PhoneNumberKit/Resources/PhoneNumberMetadata.json into resources/data_sources/original_phone_number_metadata.json
+Copy this file https://github.com/googlei18n/libphonenumber/blob/master/resources/PhoneNumberMetadata.xml into resources/data_sources/PhoneNumberMetadata.xml

 ## 2. Process Metadata